All Products

 Document Center

 This topic describes how to deploy a Flask application using a web function in Function Compute.
-The process is as follows:
+The overall process is as follows:

-3. Upload and deploy the application: Configure the function creation parameters and upload the code package to create the function.
+3. Upload and deploy the application: Configure the function creation parameters and then upload the code package to create the function.

 Prerequisites